fahmyadan/fahmyadan/README.md

 🎓 My name is Fahmy Adan and I am a postgraduate research student @ Imperial College London passionate about artificial intelligence, robotics and autonomous vehicles.

-📚 My research interests include but are not limited to MARL for control, Computer Vision, Robot Localisation and Mapping
+📚 My research interests include but are not limited to MPC and MARL for control, Computer Vision, Robot Localisation and Mapping

 🚗 I am the Team Manager of Imperial Driverless, a student-led autonomous racecar project competing annually in the Formula Student Artificial Intelligence competition.

-## 🏅 Achievements

--   🥇 **Highest A-Level Physics Grade** in my country awarded by the Cambridge Examination board .
-(2015)
--   💰 **3rd place** for Imperial Driverless in our first year competing in Formula Student.
-(2022)

 ## 🛠️ Skills